Before you submit questions using the form at the bottom of the page, please read through the following FAQ.

 Q. What about food?
 Will Japanese food items be sold on campus during Japan Week?

 A. Yes, BC’s cafeteria is working on providing several special Japanese items during the entire week – including all day Saturday.
 Some of these will be similar to offerings from past Aki Matsuris and some may be new / different.
-We will be serving the ever-popular Curry Rice by popular demand.
+We will be serving the ever-popular Curry Rice, Yakisoba, and Yakitori by popular demand among other food items.
 Cafeteria food sales will be direct – using BC cafeteria’s cashiers and check-out lines.
 (No food tickets needed – as in past Aki Matsuris)

 Q. Can I get a Volunteer Certificate to earn high school credits?

 A. Yes.
 After you’ve completed your volunteer shift, see the Volunteer Coordinator in the L-bldg lobby where you signed in before your shift started.
 If your high school has a form, please fill it out before you obtain the Volunteer Coordinator’s signature.